VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Ventuz can combine both technologies in a single enumeration (.net has the `[Flags]` attribute).
 This help to put as much information as possible into a single enumeration.

-A group is defined by a mask. this mask is the unique identifier of a group.
+A group is defined by a mask.
+This mask is the unique identifier of a group.

 `VxFlagGroupNameAttribute` defines the display name of a group.
 * **Mask** the bit-mask and identifier of the group
 * **DisplayName** the display name of this group

-`VxFlagGroupItemAttribute` msu be set to ***every enum field***
+`VxFlagGroupItemAttribute` must be set to ***every enum field***
 * **Mask** the bit-mask and identifier of the group
 * **IsEnum** indicates if this field is a flag (false) or a selection (true) within its group.
 It is recommended to have `IsEnum` identical to all fields within a group.
 * **DisplayName** the display name of this field